How to Write an Abstract Before You Have Your Results

 In this second example, the author uses an extra sentence to list some of the specific adverse effects of body dissatisfaction.
 The author also defines the key term of “self-compassion” to give non-experts of the subject a better understanding of the topic.

-2. Purpose: Describe the general problem that your research aims to explore.
+Purpose: Describe the problem your research will explore

 Example